 In recent days the Victorian government passed an Australian-first piece of legislation that signals a huge reform in how child abuse cases are to be prosecuted.
 Entitled the Wrongs Amendment (Organisational Child Abuse) Act 2017, it has the effect of reversing the onus of proof onto organisations accused of failing to prevent child abuse.

-Victim no longer has burden of proof
+Child abuse victim no longer has burden of proof

 ‘Organisations’ includes churches, community groups as well as teachers and government authorities that look after children.